The CV GLOW UP Checklist

 I assisted with the design of [brand name] online magazine, which has a readership of 75K and daily traffic of 5K.

 8. Let's showcase your Dissertation in a section on your CV!
 Dissertations say ALOT about you as a creative and showing it off often gets neglected.
 Having it as another section also helps if you feel your Experience section is looking a little sparse.
 Keep it simple, for example:

 [Dissertation Topic: a brief overview of 1-2 sentences, why you chose it as a topic etc.]

-Again, if you are worried about not having enough content in your Experience section this is a really great way to show off about your talents, skills and interests that don't always fall into the Experience section.
+Again, if you are worried about not having enough content in your Experience section this is a really great way to show off your talents, skills and interests that don't fall into the Experience section.
 Don't forget to hyperlink to these said projects too!

-TOP TIP: If you are worried about not having 'enough' Experience, sit down take stock of EVERYTHING you have done up until now that is relatable.
+TOP TIP: If you are worried about not having 'enough' experience, sit down take stock of EVERYTHING you have done up until now that is relevant.
 For example, you may have worked on a fashion market stool, helped create a magazine, worked at a bar alongside University.
 THIS IS ALL STILL RELEVANT.
 We often don't feel like we have done 'anything', but you would be SO SURPRISED.
 Once you have had a think and made a list — try and flex it into your CV.

 Did this help Honey?

 If not, just post your question in the FACEBOOK GROUP and we will answer it within 24 hours.
 Better yet — you may even get other members responding with their prime knowledge!